nuxt/framework/docs/content/3.api/1.composables/use-cookie.md

-# `useCookie`
+---
+title: "useCookie"

-Nuxt provides an SSR-friendly composable to read and write cookies.
+description: "Nuxt provides an SSR-friendly composable to read and write cookies."
+---

 Within your pages, components and plugins you can use `useCookie` to create a reactive reference bound to a specific cookie.